 Motion Transfer Differences

-GhostBed doesn’t isolate motion quite as well as Nolah, so for couples where at least one person is a light sleeper, Nolah might be the better option.
+GhostBed doesn’t isolate motion quite as well as Nolah, so the Nolah should be the best mattress for couples.
 Watch these videos to see the difference.

-- You like a mattress where you sink into it a bit — Nolah sinks more than GhostBed, so it’s a good choice for people who like to feel like they are sleeping “in” their bed rather than “on” it.
+- People who like a mattress where you sink into it a bit — Nolah sinks more than GhostBed, so it’s a good choice for people who like to feel like they are sleeping “in” their bed rather than “on” it.

-- You’re a side sleeper – Nolah is softer than GhostBed, making it more appropriate for side sleepers.
+- Side sleepers – Nolah is softer than GhostBed, making it a better mattress for side sleepers.

 Pick GhostBed If:

-- You’re a stomach or back sleeper — GhostBed is firmer, making it more supportive for people who sleep on their bellies or backs.
+- Stomach or back sleepers — GhostBed is firmer, making it more supportive for people who sleep on their bellies or backs.
+See our best mattresses for stomach sleepers.

-- You want more support for your weight — People who are heavier may prefer GhostBed because it is thicker and uses high density foams, making it more supportive under pressure.
+- Those who want more support for your weight — People who are heavier may prefer GhostBed because it is thicker and uses high density foams, making it more supportive under pressure.

 Both mattresses are good choices, and you’ll have a trial period to commit to your choice.
 That said, there are clear differences between these two mattresses, so it should be relatively easy to make the right choice if you’re deciding between the two.
 Please leave a comment If you have specific questions or want me to judge which would better for you.